Curriculum Intent – English

 - Acquire and build a wide and ambitious vocabulary enabling them to communicate in a range of formal and informal contexts with confidence and become literate for life.

 - Provide opportunities for speaking and listening and developing their intellectual confidence so that effective talk is an integral part of effective learning including discussion, debate, and formal presentations.
 Students will use High Performance Learning analysing skills in creativity and intellectual confidence to establish and reinforce these key skills through self-regulation.

 Developing the knowledge to understand the complexities of the cannon of literature which is embedded throughout our curriculum from KS3 through to KS4 and encourages leaners to be able to explore the world in which we live and how our world is shaped by our literary heritage as part of the ‘Communication Strand' in the academy.

 At Leeds East Academy our intention is for students ‘Everyone Exceptional’.
 In English, our curriculum is designed to provide students with a fantastic experiences that led to excellent outcomes.
 Building knowledge and understanding of language and literature through our curriculum will enable us to create a solid foundation for learning.
 In line with the national curriculum, we believe that English and English literature have a pre-eminent place in education and in society, preparing students to succeed at school and in life.
-In Language, we are learning and judging the language of humans and intention behind language use and in Literature, we are observing humanity – which allows our students to develop an understanding of the way the world works through a diverse range of viewpoints and naturally allows flexible and fluent thinking skills as part of High Performance Learning through the application of the Advanced Cognitive Performance Characteristics of creativity.
+In Language, we are learning and judging the language of humans and intention behind language use and in Literature, we are observing humanity – which allows our students to develop an understanding of the way the world works through a culturally and historically diverse range of viewpoints and naturally allows flexible and fluent thinking skills as part of High Performance Learning through the application of the Advanced Cognitive Performance Characteristics of creativity.